Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/ModifiedDrops.md

 ## Construction rules

-Every line conatins variable and value part.
-These are separated using `:` Variable part is an object name `big_bush`, which is destroyed.
-Value part contains object name `bush` and object count in round brackets `(3)` If you don't use brackets, the count will be set to 1.
+Variable part is an object name, which is destroyed.
+Value part contains object name and object count in round brackets.
+If you don't use brackets, the count will be set to 1.

 ```text